-My research interests lie at the intersection of disturbance, landscape, and ecosystem ecology and I am broadly interested in integrating field studies and “big data” to solve pressing issues in forest management and ecology.
+My research and consulting interests are generally structured around the integration of field studies, “big data”, and advanced statistics to solve pressing issues in forest management and ecology.
 My current work involves quantifying forest structural restoration needs in the Pacific Northwest, specifically detecting and attributing multidecadal changes in the “ecological departure” of forest landscapes in the region.
 I am also leading efforts to advance understanding of the consequences of disturbance, climate, and management legacies on temperate forest demography and biomass dynamics across multiple scales.

 Univeristy of Washington